emilio-cartoni/REAL2021_starter_kit/README.md

 ```
 conda env create -f environment.yml
 ```
+This could last a while as many libraries that are needed by the baseline will be installed, including Tensorflow.
+(It is possible to reduce the libraries in the environment if you do not want to run the baseline).

 ## How to launch the baseline agent
 1. Activate the real_robots conda environment